psathyrella/partis/readme.md

 And, you can run the forward pair algorithm to partition the simulated sequences:
 ```
-./runpart.py --partition --pair --seqfile data/test/simu.csv --parameter_dir caches/parameters/hmm_parameters
+./runpart.py --partition --pair --seqfile data/test/simu.csv --parameter_dir caches/parameters/hmm_parameters --n_procs 10 --n_max_per_region 2
 ```
 This runs a hamming preclustering step, then a stripped-down (fast) HMM preclustering step, then a final HMM step.
 The last few rows of the output are the clusters.
 Since the simulator ran with clones of 5 seqs, there should be six clusters of five sequences each.
+Note that we reduce <n_max_per_region> from the default 5 to 2 because when we run on pairs of sequences, we take the OR of their best matches.

 To see the bayes factors that this is clustering on, you can add '--debug 1', although that\'s a bit verbose, so you can also add '--no_clean', which tells it not to clean up its temp files in /tmp/$USER/hmms/$pid.
 The pairwise scores are in files with 'pairscores' in the name.